groupultra/sdk-public/projects/demo/DemoTutorial.md

 @logger.catch
-**async def handle_received_payload(self, payload)** This is a switchyard method that calls other callbacks such as "on_msg_up" dependent on the type of the payload.
+**async def handle_received_payload(self, payload)** This is a switchyard method that calls other callbacks such as "on_message_up" dependent on the type of the payload.
 It rarely needs to be overriden.

 **async def on_action(self, action: Action)**
 This is another switchyard method but it can be useful to override, such is in the *mahjong* demo.
-It calls functions such as "on_fetch_features", "on_join_playground" dependent on *action.subtype*.
+It calls functions such as "on_fetch_buttons", "on_join_channel" dependent on *action.subtype*.

 **async def on_copy_client(self, copy: Copy)**
 Will call self.send_service_login() if copy.status is invalid.
 Generally not useful to override.